tralce/tralceCollectibles/readme.txt

 Tired of wasting a quickslot on things like Assistants, the Antiquarian's Eye, or certain often-used mementos?
 Assign them to a keybind instead!

 Questions?
 Comments?
 Donations?
-Hit me up in-game! @tralce, PC/NA
+Hit me up in-game! @tralce, PC/NA.
+Hint: I really like treasure maps.

 Tools
 [LIST]